awsdocs/amazon-lumberyard-user-guide/doc_source/cloud-canvas-tutorial-team-admin.md

 1. To find the IAM customer managed policy that Cloud Canvas created for you, click **Filter policies** and then select **Customer managed**\.

 1. Select the appropriate policies that you want to apply to the group\.
-Related policies are those that include the name of your project \(for example, `CloudGemSamples-CloudGemPortalUserAccess`\)\.

 To decide which policies to include, use the information in the following table\.
 ****
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/lumberyard/latest/userguide/cloud-canvas-tutorial-team-admin.html)